piotr-maciag/OeSNN-UAD/README.md

 ### eSNN.cpp

 Definitions of functions and variables used by the proposed eSNN architecture.
+In particular *TraineSNN()* is the main function called in the *main.cpp* file.

 ### main.cpp